wbrush/mmhmm/README.md

 been adding to ever since.
 With this framework, I prefer to write unit tests to test individual functions that process data.
 Since there weren't really any of those here, there aren't many unit tests.
 I prefer to do testing of the REST endpoints with integration tests.
 This tests the full functionality of the endpoint including interacting with the DB.

+Note: this service is currently configured to work with postgresql running locally.
+The service will read the environment variables configured in the "/files" directory to point to the correct DB.

 ## Test Task
 GOAL
 We would like you to create the backend for a simple multi-user note taking application that allows each